Ywallet Demo Tutorial

 Coordinator

 Go back to the Coordinator CLI.
-The protocol should run and complete succesfully.
+The protocol should run and complete successfully.
 It will print the final FROST-generated signature.
 Hurrah!
 Copy it (just the hex value).

 Go back to the signer and paste the signature.
 It will write the raw signed transaction to the file you specified.